Snapchat/camera-kit-android-sdk/README.md

 ## Releasing

 The release process is [documented](https://docs.google.com/document/d/1JP1KB7_CylrwYWqCimXjALuobyM_X0SpKN9E4TllxTw) and formalized into a runbook [script](.buildscript/runbook.sh), please execute based on the current release cadance.

+## Builds / Automation

+The various build and automation processes related to this repository are documented [here](./.buildscript/README.md).